halidziya/FastMat/Readme.md

 Also it uses threads that could divide computation into multiple cores.
 It also contains few distributions that could be extended later MKL support is disabled due to similar performance measurements

+Warning : This library works on square matrices which is suitable and efficient for covariances.
+It is not yet for general purpose linear algebra